Archive for the ‘Artist Management’ Category

 Posted on: November 19th, 2022 by founder No Comments

 Montgomery began honing his singing and songwriting chops at age 14, shortly after moving from L.A. to Missouri.
 To flee the culture shock, he went underground, literally, shuffling through various bands in the suburban basements of West St. Louis County.
 “Music was just an escape from everything,” he says.
-“It was a way to go into myself and figure out how to have fun on my own.”
-In college, he found the fun he was looking for — and his first viral audience — on the now-defunct Vine platform, interspersing comedic bits with intimate music performances.
+“Sometimes writing or playing was the only way I could get out of panic attacks.”
+In college, he channeled that anxiety into comedic bits and intimate music performances that gained him his first viral audience on the now-defunct Vine platform.

-But in the summer of 2014, he released his debut EP, Caught on the Moon, and found himself climbing iTunes’ Rock and Alternative charts.
+In the summer of 2014, he released his debut EP which landed on the Rock and Alternative charts.
 His yearning to move back to the West Coast was palpable in those songs, and he knows it.
 “At the time, I defined my personality around wanting to leave Missouri,” he admits.
 “It was almost obsessive for me.”
 The success gave him the excuse.
 He dropped out, hightailed it to his hometown, and released Montgomery Ricky.

 rainbolt